pdubz-sudo/handsondatascience/kaggle/airbnb/datasets/README.md

 the users dataset dates back to 2010.

 I have also included a participants Python notebook which might possibly give some guidance on how to analyze this dataset.
+Note: I have not ran code from that particular notebook myself.

 The Kaggle competitions website has many resources and a discussion to look at: https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings